adrzz7/DataStoryCovid-19Europe/README.md

 # DataStoryCovid-19Europe
-Visualizing the Outbreak: Subnational COVID-19 Data in Europe Created a Data Story from a Covid 19 in Europe dataset by using Tableau.
+Visualizing the Outbreak: Subnational COVID-19 Data in Europe.

+Created a Data Story from a Covid 19 in Europe dataset by using Tableau.

 My data set is file name is europe-coronavirus-covid-19-subnational-cases-1.csv.
 It contains the number of confirmed cases, recoveries and deaths by country and subnational region due to the Coronavirus pandemic in Europe.